multiversx/mx-docs/docs/validators/staking/staking-unstaking-unjailing.md

+---
+id: staking-unstaking-unjailing
-# Staking, unstaking and unjailing
+title: Staking, unstaking and unjailing
+---

 Before staking, a node is a mere observer.
 After staking, the node becomes a validator, which means that it will be eligible for consensus and will earn rewards.
 Validators play a central role in the operation of the network.